Beta-Blocker Cholesterol-Lowering Asymptomatic Plaque Study - BCAPS

 Hedblad B, Wikstrand J, Janzon L, Wedel H, Berglund G. Low-dose metoprolol CR/XL and fluvastatin slow progression of carotid intima-media thickness: main results from the Beta-Blocker Cholesterol-Lowering Asymptomatic Plaque Study (BCAPS).
 Circulation 2001;103:1721-6.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Echocardiography/Ultrasound, Diet
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Vascular Medicine, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Echocardiography/Ultrasound, Diet

 Keywords: Atherosclerosis, Carotid Intima-Media Thickness, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Fatty Acids, Monounsaturated, Hypercholesterolemia, Heart Rate, Lipoproteins, LDL, Cholesterol, Indoles, Diet, Metoprolol, Carotid Stenosis, Triglycerides